 $2 per order + 50 cents per item

 Return processing, quality check, and restocking

-ShipMonk creates an edge for itself by implementing high-tech enhancements throughout the fulfillment process.
-These warehouse upgrades increase productivity, optimize space utilization, improve ergonomics, boost throughput, enhance product security, and increase overall efficiency.
+ShipMonk creates an edge for itself by using high-tech enhancements throughout the fulfillment process.
+These warehouse upgrades increase productivity, optimize space utilization, enhance product security, and increase overall efficiency.

-The company’s operational accuracy rates are very high—99.99%—so the robotic approach seems to be working.
-According to ShipMonk, the increase in efficiency also results in lower fulfilment costs for its clients.
-The machines allow ShipMonk to pick 4x faster than the industry average and boast a 400% increase in storage efficiency.
+According to ShipMonk, the increase in efficiency results in lower fulfillment costs for its clients, with pick-and-pack services that are 4x faster than the industry average and a 400% improvement in storage efficiency.

-ShipMonk uses warehouse management systems (WMS) with RFID technology to tag and track storage locations, allowing its system to identify when product bins are being replenished, picked, or moved.
-This doesn’t contribute to security (as RFID tags are usually used), but creates more reliable, real-time inventory management capabilities.
+ShipMonk’s warehouse system uses RFID technology to tag and track storage locations, allowing it to identify when product bins are being replenished, picked, or moved.

 Additionally, a dimensional scanning device is used to identify the best and most protective packaging for each unique item.
 Similar devices are used by Red Stag, ShipBob, and other competitors.